fuenfundachtzig/SixPieces/README.md

 ```

 # TODO
+* add "?" on pieces on hand of opponents (instead of leaving blank)
 * add display for scores
 * add remote server for multiplayer
   * disentangle dependencies so that server.ts compiles